Generalized cohomology theories for algebraic stacks: Introduction

 \end{thmlist} \end{corX}

+For a quotient stack $\sX = [X/G]$, where $G$ is a nice linear algebraic group acting on a qcqs algebraic space $X$, the genuine cohomology of $\sX$ in particular defines a notion of genuine $G$-equivariant cohomology of $X$.
+Moreover, $X$ can itself be a scalloped stack (e.g. a tame Deligne--Mumford stack with separated diagonal) so that we can also make sense of genuine equivariant cohomology of scalloped stacks.

-We are primarily interested in the cohomology theories arising from three main examples of motivic spectra over $\sX$: the algebraic K-theory spectrum $\KGL_\sX$, the (integral) motivic cohomology spectrum $\bZ_\sX$, and the algebraic cobordism spectrum $\MGL_\sX$.
-Cohomology with coefficients in $\KGL_\sX$ recovers (the $\A^1$-invariant version of) the well-known algebraic K-theory of stacks:
+We are primarily interested in the cohomology theories arising from three examples of motivic spectra over $\sX$: the algebraic K-theory spectrum $\KGL_\sX$, the (integral) motivic cohomology spectrum $\bZ_\sX$, and the algebraic cobordism spectrum $\MGL_\sX$.